-Before you can be approved for SDA funding, you must go through the Informing Housing Solutions (previously known as Exploring Housing Options Package) process.
+Before you can be approved for SDA funding, you must investigate your housing options.

-The Informing Housing Solutions is an NDIS funded support that provides up to 75 hours of support coordination to assist you to investigate all of the funding options available to you.
-The Informing Housing Solutions also includes funding for assessments so that you can determine what you will need for your SDA housing request (e.g. occupational therapy assessment).
+In order to do this, you will need up to 75 hours of support coordination to assist you to investigate all of the housing options available to you.
+You will also need funding for assessments so that you can determine what you will need for your SDA housing request (e.g. occupational therapy assessment).

-If you do get SDA funding approved at a level that will meet your needs, this will improve your housing options as there are many new SDA providers now looking for tenants.
+If you get SDA funding approved at a level that will meet your needs, this will improve your housing options as there are many new SDA providers now looking for tenants.
 Some providers are working closely with people with disability to co-design their new housing, which will be funded with the help of SDA payments.